-Apple Tree Art
+Apple Handprint Tree Craft

 - Brown Paint

-The first layer for the apple tree is the trunk.
+The first layer for the apple tree is the tree trunk.
 My son and I made this by adding brown paint to a large piece of paper and dragging a comb through it.
 Top tip: I always tape the paper to the surface for activities like this to keep the paper from slipping.

 I invited my son to make vertical stripes with the comb to create the tree trunk.
 Allow children to experiment with the comb and the paint.
 If they make random stripes, it will still look great!